aninadespont/portfolio_analyzer/README.md

 Install libraries using:
 - pip install yfinance pandas numpy matplotlib seaborn

-You can run this in a terminal or directly inside a Jupyter notebook cell.
+You can run this in a terminal or directly inside a Jupyter Notebook cell.

 **Notes**:
 -	Different library versions may affect function behaviors or supported parameters